 - The Add New Post or Post or Page titles in the MySite Posts and Pages dashboards.

-- Even the Add New link in the sidebar on WP Admin’s Posts and Pages dashboard, unless the Classic editor is the default there.
-You’ll want to use the drop down menu shown above to select Classic editor instead.
+- Even the Add New link in the sidebar on WP Admin’s Posts and Pages dashboard.

-After the MySite editor was introduced in 2015, there was an uproar among WordPress.com users wanting to get back and write in the original WP Admin dashboard editor.
+After the MySite/Calypso editor was introduced in 2015, there was an uproar among WordPress.com users wanting to get back and write in the original WP Admin dashboard editor.
 At the time, a fellow WordPress.com user collected the various workarounds for detouring back to WP Admin when creating a new post.
 You can read more about those workarounds in his post.
-Please use that info at your own abilities and discretion.
+Use that info at your own abilities and discretion.

 What do the locals recommend?

-Back in the middle of August this year, the WordPress.com blog published a follow-up post concerning the switch to the Block editor where there was no mention at all of editing in the WP Admin Classic editor interface, unlike in the first announcement last May.
+Back in the middle of August 2020, the WordPress.com blog published a follow-up post concerning the switch to the Block editor where there was no mention at all of editing in the WP Admin Classic editor interface, unlike in the first announcement last May.

 On my own site, I mentioned in a comment reply to my “The Classic Editing Experience” that Staff’s attitude in assisting users to return to the WP Admin Classic editor was changing.
 That change is now even more pronounced in recent Staff replies in the community forums, as well as on the Support site itself with the removal of mentions of the WP Admin Classic editor as an option from the support documents.
-So, the push is on to have everyone writing in the MySite Block editor, whether be it in the Block editor’s full range of blocks or the Classic Block alone.
-(Stay tuned for my next post!)
+So, the push is on to have everyone writing in the Block editor, whether be it in the Block editor’s full range of blocks or the Classic Block alone.

 I hope you enjoyed the tour.
 Like any good tour guide, I would be remiss in not sharing a slideshow of our journey.